Skip to content

 Something to monitor

 As mentioned earlier, Schwartz has a tendency to load the box and trust his secondary to hold up without much deep safety help.
 Still, a stat that jumps off the page when reviewing the game is how many of Saquon Barkley’s rushing attempts came with eight or more defenders crowding the line of scrimmage.
 In fact, in each of the Eagles’ last two games, Barkley has run against stacked boxes more than 40% of the time.
-By comparison, he ran against loaded boxes on just 11% of his carries in the team’s season-opener against the Packers.
+By comparison, he ran against loaded boxes on just 11% of his carries in the team’s season opener against the Packers.

 That likely comes down, more than anything, to Todd Bowles and Schwartz authoring aggressive defensive schemes, but it’s worth monitoring.
-If teams continue to key on stopping Barkley, Hurts & Co. will get the type of single-high coverage looks they feasted on a couple years ago.
+If teams continue to key on stopping Barkley, Hurts & Co. will get the type of single-high coverage looks they feasted on a couple of years ago.

 “Two years ago we were a very explosive team,” Smith said.
 “A team that took a lot of shots down the field and made a lot of explosive plays.
 I think that’s the humbling thing about it.
-We know teams are not going to give us those looks to go out there and just chunk the ball down the field, we have to be patient.
+We know teams are not going to give us those looks to go out there and just chunk the ball down the field; we have to be patient.
 And I think that’s good for us, it teaches us patience, and I think we’re getting very good at it.”

 Up, Bryce Huff: Credit where it’s due, NFL Network analyst Brian Baldinger pointed out how effective Huff was operating out of a four-point stance for the New York Jets, something the Eagles must have keyed in on during the bye week as well.
 Huff said the coaching staff is trying to get him to play faster and he did just that against the Browns, logging two pressures and splitting a sack with DeJean.
 Perhaps he’s turning the corner in the Eagles’ defensive system?
 Proving it against a more functional offensive front will be the determining factor.